hrs/docsim/README.md

 [...]
 ```

-Without a provided `--query` document `docsim` takes input from STDIN:
+Without a provided `--query` document `docsim` takes input from `STDIN`.
+This
+means `docsim` can be used as an ad-hoc local search engine.

 ``` console
 $ echo "Here's a query to search for." | docsim ~/documents/notes